lima-limon-inc/MerkleTree/README.md

 }
 ```

 Now you have the proof.
-This proof allows us to check wether a certain value is present in the tree, without needing to check the entire tree, you only need to compare with the root of the original MerkleTree.
-This comparisson is done inside the method, like so.
+This proof allows us to check whether a certain value is present in the tree, without needing to check the entire tree, you only need to compare with the root of the original MerkleTree.
+This comparison is done inside the method, like so.

 ``` rust
 fn main() {